-As at January 31, 2013, the Company had current assets totaling \$3,701,420 (including cash of \$3,258,914) and current liabilities totaling \$55,109, resulting in working capital of \$3,646,311.
+As at April 30, 2013, the Company had current assets totaling \$3,234,538 (including cash and cash equivalents of \$2,550,244) and current liabilities totaling \$66,128, resulting in working capital of \$3,168,410.
 The Company is in the exploration stage and therefore has no cash flow from operations.
-Its sources of funds during the previous fiscal year were from the issuance of convertible debentures for proceeds of \$2.0 million, two short term bridge loans of \$1.0 million and US\$1.5 million, and two private placements totalling \$5.15 million in gross proceeds.
+Its source of funds during the current fiscal year was a private placement which closed in two tranches, one for 7,208,890 units at \$0.45 per unit for gross proceeds of \$3,244,000 and the other for 888,889 units at \$0.45 per unit for gross proceeds of \$400,000.
+Sources of funds for the previous fiscal year were from the issuance of convertible debentures for proceeds of \$2.0 million, two short term bridge loans of \$1.0 million and

+US\$1.5 million, and two private placements totalling \$5.15 million in gross proceeds.
 Prior to the April 30, 2012 year end, all outstanding debentures were converted to common shares and the two bridge loans were settled in full.
-During the period ended January 31, 2013, the Company closed a private placement consisting of two tranches, one for 7,208,890 units at \$0.45 per unit for gross proceeds of \$3,244,000 and the other for 888,889 units at \$0.45 for gross proceeds of \$400,000.
-These funds are expected to be used towards exploration of the Company's Cordoba Property and for general working capital purposes.
+Approximately \$1.1 million of the funds received during the current year have been used towards exploration of the Company's Cordoba Property and for general working capital purposes.
+Subsequent to the year end, US\$1.0 million was paid to Minatura as part of the proposed Transaction among the Company, the Minatura Group, and Sabre.

-In January 2013 the Company received certain drill permits for the Cordoba Property.
-As a result, the Company now has a firm commitment to incur \$5 million in exploration expenditures by January 10, 2014, of which \$2,046,221 has been incurred as of January 31, 2013.
-Due to the remaining commitment of \$2,953,779, the Company does not expect its current capital resources to be sufficient to carry its operating costs and carry out its exploration activities through the next twelve months.
+As a result of the Company receiving certain drill permits for the Cordoba Property in January 2013, the Company had a firm commitment to incur \$5 million in exploration expenditures by January 10, 2014, of which \$2,360,825 has been incurred as of April 30, 2013.
+However, due to the proposed Transaction, this commitment has been suspended while the Company works to complete the proposed Transaction.
+If the proposed Transaction is cancelled, the commitment will again be in force but with a deadline extended by the amount of the suspended period.
+If the proposed Transaction is completed, this commitment will be cancelled but the Company will then be required to make an additional payment of US\$4.0 million to Minatura at the time of closing.
+Regardless if the proposed Transaction is completed or cancelled, the Company does not expect its current capital resources to be sufficient to cover potential commitments, cover its operating costs, and carry out its exploration activities through the next twelve months.
 As such, the Company will seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of the Company's business activities and current economic and financial market conditions.